Chart Color Schemes

 Recent residential development output has been above average within Heidelberg - Rosanna when compared nationally

-Rosanna Heidelberg reflects a transitioning market with around 233 people per approval.
-Population forecasts indicate an addition of 7,950 residents by 2041.
-If current development rates persist, housing supply may not keep pace with population growth, potentially intensifying competition among buyers and supporting stronger price growth.
+Rosanna has around 233 people per approval, reflecting a low-density area.
+Population forecasts indicate that Rosanna will gain approximately 7,935 residents by 2041.
+If current development rates continue, housing supply may not keep up with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development